James Baker: Secretary of state (1989–1992)

+Besides the dissolution of the Soviet Union and the Gulf War, Baker's tenure as secretary of state also featured incidents elsewhere.
+In Nicaragua, Baker worked to support Violeta Chamorro against the Sandinista incumbent Daniel Ortega, in the wake of the Iran-Contra scandal over American funding for armed opposition to the Sandinista government.
+Baker also helped organize the Madrid Conference of 1991, which was convened to help resolve issues between Israel and the Palestine Liberation Organization.

-White House Chief of Staff (1992–1993)
+White House chief of staff (1992–1993)

 The 1992 election was complicated by the on-again-off-again candidacy of Ross Perot, who would end up taking 19% of the popular vote.
 In August, following the Democratic Convention, with Bush trailing Clinton in the polls by 24 points, Bush announced that Baker would return to the White House as chief of staff and as head of the re-election campaign.
-However, despite playing a large role in Republican victories in 1980, 1984, and 1988, Baker didn't succeed in leading the 1992 campaign.
+However, despite playing a large role in Republican victories in 1980, 1984, and 1988, Baker did not succeed in leading the 1992 campaign.
 Bush lost to Clinton by 370 electoral votes to 168.

-Post-cabinet career

-1993–2000
+Shift to private sector

-In 1993, Baker became the honorary chair of the James A. Baker III Institute of Public Policy at Rice University in Houston, Texas.
+After his departure from 12 years of government service, Baker joined Baker Botts as a senior partner, as well as the Carlyle Group and Enron.
+He also became the honorary chair of the James A. Baker III Institute of Public Policy at Rice University in Houston, Texas.

+Enron

+Baker briefly worked for the company Enron as a consultant from 1993 to 1995.

-Also in 1993, the Enron Corporation hired Baker as a consultant within a month of his departure from the White House, and Enron said that Baker would have an opportunity to invest in any projects he developed.
-During his time at Enron, Baker tried to warn against the company's involvement with the Dabhol Power Station in India.
-Many of Baker's concerns proved correct, and the project became a key factor in the company's downfall.
+The Enron Corporation hired Baker as a consultant within a month of his departure from the White House, and Enron said that Baker would have an opportunity to invest in any projects he developed.
+Baker said he joined the company largely due to fellow Houstonian Robert Mosbacher, who also went to the company after serving in Bush's cabinet.

-Also in 1993, Baker joined Baker Botts as a senior partner, as well as the Carlyle Group (with the title of senior counsel).

-In 1995, Baker published his memoirs of service as Secretary of State in a book entitled The Politics of Diplomacy: Revolution, War and Peace, 1989–1992 (ISBN 0-399-14087-5).

-In March 1997, Baker became the Personal Envoy of the UN Secretary-General for Western Sahara.
-In June 2004, he resigned from this position, frustrated over the lack of progress in reaching a complete settlement acceptable to both the government of Morocco and the pro-independence Polisario Front.
-He left behind the Baker II plan, accepted as a suitable basis of negotiations by the Polisario and unanimously endorsed by the Security Council, but rejected by Morocco.

-In addition to the numerous recognitions received by Baker, he was presented with the prestigious Woodrow Wilson Award for public service on September 13, 2000, in Washington, D.C.